This may sound like hyperbole, but there is more than an element of truth here.

 We have witnessed time and again how young start-ups are leveraging digital technologies to disrupt industries and fundamentally change the way that consumers do things.
 The speed and innovation facilitated by digital technologies have over the last few years seen market leaders toppled and the balance of power shift from the old guard to digitally native organisations.
-In fact, according to a study into corporate longevity, approximately 50% of the S&P 500 will be replaced over the next 10 years.
+In fact, according to a study into corporate longevity, approximately 50 per cent of the S&P 500 will be replaced over the next 10 years.

 But what is clear is that innovation is happening across the entire spectrum of organisations, from the Ubers and Airbnbs of this world to more established organisations.